 Hire a marketing agency

 A mentor once instilled in me the mantra that “it takes money to make money.”
 Why would you spend the time and money on auditors and lawyers to bring a campaign into fruition, only to have the campaign seen by no one?
 Did you know 90% of Kickstarter campaigns fail to reach their funding goal?
 This is no accident.
 Those 90% of campaigns also tend to be the same demographic that doesn’t set aside funds to market their campaign.
 Successful campaigns tend to hire digital marketing agencies whose sole purpose is to take marketing content and put it in front of folks that are most likely to invest.
-My point is, if you haven’t figured it out by now, that is most cases, issuers should seriously consider hiring a marketing agency to help promote their campaign.
+The point is if you haven’t figured it out by now, that is most cases, issuers should seriously consider hiring a marketing agency to help promote their campaign.
 You don’t have to listen to me or my unlearned opinion.
 Just listen to data.

-While there are several digital marketing agencies out there, I’d recommend choosing a digital advertising agency that knows and understand the crowdfunding space, and can understand your business or product.
-On one hand, its important for the marketing companies to understand the rules and regulations around what they can and cannot say in the advertisements, and what marketing strategies they can and cannot employ given regulatory restrictions.
-On the other, these agencies have more experience and knowledge of the crowdfunding process, product or business positioning, and sometimes have data, algorithms, or testing methods that help them determine the demographic of people most likely to invest.
+While there are several digital marketing agencies out there, I’d recommend choosing a digital advertising agency that knows and understand the crowdfunding space and can understand your business or product.
+On one hand, it’s important for the marketing companies to understand the rules and regulations around what they can and cannot say in the advertisements, and what marketing strategies they can and cannot employ given regulatory restrictions.
+On the other, these agencies have more experience and knowledge of the crowdfunding process, product or business positioning, and sometimes have data, algorithms, or testing methods that help them determine the demographics of people most likely to invest.